 This is a Counselling and Psychotherapy Central Awarding Body (CPCAB) course.
-This qualification is intended for those who want to take the next step in training to become a counsellor, who have already acquired counselling skills, and are ready to learn more about counselling theory and agency work.
+This qualification is intended for those who want to take the next step in training to become a counsellor, who have already acquired counselling skills, and learn more about counselling theory and agency work.

-The course fee includes CPCAB registration fee of £166.00.
-The qualification is eligible in England for Advanced Learner Loans (19+).
+The course fee includes CPCAB registration fee and the qualification is eligible in England for Advanced Learner Loans (19+).

 What you'll learn

 This course will give you some knowledge of various types counselling theory and how to apply it to client issues.
 You will also learn about ethics and mental health aspects which will prepare you for work as a professional counsellor within an agency setting.

 - Prepare to work within an ethical framework for counselling